acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-lambda-s3-events/02_LABINSTRUCTIONS/Lambda_and_S3Events.md

 make sure you have two tabs open to the `s3 console` (https://s3.console.aws.amazon.com/s3/home?region=us-east-1) In one tab open your `-source` bucket & in the other open the `-processed' bucket

+In the `-source` bucket tab, make sure to select the `Objects` tab and click `Upload`
+Add some files and click `Upload`
+Once finished, click `Close`
+Move to the `CloudWatch Logs` tab
+Click the `Refresh` icon, locate and click `/aws/lambda/pixelator`
+If there is a log stream in there, click the most recent one, if not, keep clicking the `Refresh` icon and then click the most recent log stream
+Expand the line which begins with `{'Records': [{'eventVersion':` and you can see all of the event information about the lambda invocation, you should see the object name listed in `'object': {'key'` ...
+Go to the S3 COnsole tab for the `-processed` bucket
+Click the `Refresh` icon
+Select each of the pixelated versions of the image ... you should have 5 (`8x8`, `16x16`, `32x32`, `48x48` and `64x64`)
+Click `Open`
+You browser will either open or save all of the images
+Open them one by one, starting with `8x8` and finally `64x64` in order ... notice how they are the same image, but less and less pixelated :)

 # Stage 6 - Cleanup